polterguy/phosphorusfive/plugins/p5.lambda/README.md

 value, that can be converted into a node in any ways.
 Therefor it will simply evaluate its own children nodes, as a piece of lambda block, having still the root node of its evaluation being the *[eval]* node itself.

-Later in our documentation we will dive into ssome use-cases where this is extremely useful.
+Later in our documentation we will dive into some use-cases where this is extremely useful.
 But for now, just keep it at the back of your mind.

 ## "Keywords" in p5.lambda

 p5.lambda contains several "keywords", which aren't really keywords, as previously explained, but in fact simply Active Events, creating an extremely extendible environment for your programming needs.
-But the core keywords, that should exist in a default installation of Phosphorus Five are as following.
+But the core "keywords", that should exist in a default installation of Phosphorus Five are as following.

 ### [eval-x], forward evaluating expressions

-This Active Event allows you to forward evaluate expressions, and is useful when you want to use expressions, in Active Event invocations, where the Active Event itself does not in general terms support expressions, or you need to evaluate expressions for some other reasons, before the event is invoked.
+This Active Event allows you to forward evaluate expressions, and is useful when you want to use expressions, in Active Event invocations, where the Active Event itself, does not in general terms support expressions, or you need to evaluate expressions for some other reasons, before the event is invoked.
 Consider the following code for instance